BitRate II & Monoboy

-BitRate II uses multiple methods of retro digital synthesis and sampling to produce charismatic and nostalgic drum sounds.
-The included sound engines cover chipsounds, FM synthesis, lofi sampling, and glitchy circuit bending.
+BitRate II from Icebreaker Audio uses multiple methods of retro digital synthesis and sampling to produce charismatic and nostalgic drum sounds.
+The included sound engines from this Reaktor drum machine cover chipsounds, FM synthesis, lofi sampling, and glitchy circuit bending.

 BitRate II also comes bundled with the MonoBoy instrument, a melodic counterpart for BitRate II.
-MonoBoy uses similar sound engines, but in an interface more suited to melodic playing.
+MonoBoy is a Reaktor synthesizer that uses similar sound engines, but in an interface more suited to melodic playing.

-MonoBoy's key features include 3 sound generator modes (a unique DM sampler, easy-to-use arpeggiator, and Voice Controls), 2 Modulation sequences, and a master FX section that includes the one-of-a-kind Bit Delay effect.
+MonoBoy's key Reaktor synthesizer features include 3 sound generator modes (a unique DM sampler, easy-to-use arpeggiator, and Voice Controls), 2 Modulation sequences, and a master FX section that includes the one-of-a-kind Bit Delay effect.

 BitRate II & Monoboy were created by Icebreaker Audio